Time-reversal and PT symmetry breaking in non-Hermitian field theories: Introduction

-Beyond this rich phenomenology, one should expect that the breaking of reciprocity at linear order also has crucial implications at the level of small perturbations.
+Beyond this rich phenomenology, one should expect that the breaking of reciprocity, \textit{at linear order}, also has crucial implications at the level of small perturbations and fluctuations.
 In the context of open quantum systems, it was indeed recently shown that non-Hermitian dynamics can entail a drastic mode-selective amplification of thermal noise~\cite{hanai2020critical,Zhang19}.
 Similar mechanisms have also been observed in the context of shear flows~\cite{Farrell94}, fluctuation-induced pattern formation~\cite{Biancalani17} and optical resonators~\cite{Zhong20}.
-This motivates us to take a closer look at the fluctuations in a general class of classical non-Hermitian field theories.
+This motivated us to take a closer look at the fluctuations in a general class of classical non-Hermitian field theories.
 Our investigation was mainly guided by the following two questions.

-First, in contrast to the (equilibrium or equilibrium-like) static phases, the above-mentioned dynamical phases are marked by a systematic mass flow associated with a spontaneously broken $\mathcal{PT}$ symmetry.
-One may naturally wonder whether the latter qualitatively affects also the fluctuations.
-In this respect, it is important to distinguish between two completely different types of symmetry breaking and to understand their connection: $\mathcal{PT}$ and time-reversal symmetry breaking (TRSB), the first affecting the systematic dynamics, the second a genuine feature of fluctuations.
+First, in contrast to (equilibrium or equilibrium-like) static phases, the above-mentioned dynamical phases exhibit a systematic mass flow associated with a spontaneously broken $\mathcal{PT}$ symmetry.
+One may naturally wonder whether this qualitatively affects also the fluctuations.
+In this respect, it is important to distinguish between two completely different types of symmetry breaking and to understand their connection: $\mathcal{PT}$ and time-reversal symmetry breaking (TRSB), the first affecting the systematic dynamics, the second a genuine feature of nonequilibrium fluctuations.
 In order to characterize $\mathcal{PT}$, we employ a small noise approximation that allows us to resort to bifurcation theory.
 To characterize TRSB, we bring to bear the concept of informatic entropy production for field theories, established in Ref.~\cite{Nardini2017}.